bsegot/ML_NLP_backtest-trading-strategies/README.md

 -The 'real' advantage of our machine learning prediction is almost null (3-4 % better than random at best, this competes with the fees and most of the time don't compensate it)

 Further:
-By adding filter to the signal delivered by the ML models we can optimize the to some extend the returns.
+By adding filter to the signal delivered by the ML models we can optimize the returns.
 For exemple adding a moving average filter, or others..
 Exemple with a 10day MA filter below

 ![](Images/backtest_filtered_2.png)